dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-Let's examine in detail what is happening there:
+Let's examine in detail what happens in the example above:

-- We use `T` for the generic here but you can use any name you want.
+- We use `T` for generics here but you can use any name you want.
-- E extends from `React.ElementType` which is the most generic type for HTML elements, with that we will know that anything passed into the component is based on an HTML element instead of making a union of every HTML element possible.
+- T extends from `React.ElementType` which is the most generic type for HTML elements, so we know that whatever is passed to the component is based on an HTML element rather than a manually typed union of all possible HTML elements.
-- Second type `TextProps` is used for two things:
+- The second type `TextProps` is used for two things:
-  - We need extra properties depending on the type of HTML element, when a consumer uses the Text component as label we want to verify and suggest different properties than when it's a span for that we need to use `React.ComponentProps` in this case we don't need references so we use explicitly the version without ref forwarding.
+  - We need extra properties depending on the type of HTML element, when a consumer uses the Text component as a `label` we want to check and suggest different properties than when it is a `span` for that we need to use `React.ComponentProps` in this case we don't need references so we explicitly use the type `ComponentPropsWithoutRef`.
-  - `React.ComponentProps` also provides the `children` prop that we use but as we don't modify it's type we don't need to deal with it like we did on `Omit` section.
+  - `React.ComponentProps` also provides the `children` prop that this component uses, but as its type is not modified, there is no need to deal with `Omit` or other exclusion techniques.

-With this example, we have a very flexible component that is correctly typed and provides a good developer experience by checking and suggesting props or even it's values.
+With this example, we have a very flexible component that is correctly typed and provides a good developer experience when testing and suggesting props or even their values.

-Inside the example project you can examine the different custom UI components to check the implementation following this same pattern.
+Within the example project you can examine the different custom UI components to check the implementation following this same pattern.

-## Typing Fetch data
+## Typing Custom useFetch Hook

-On the example project I included a simple typed hook to fetch data, isn't nothing fancy but I think is a complete example of everything that is explained on this guide.
+In the example project I have included a simple hook to get data, it is not a big deal but I think it is a complete example of everything explained in this article.

-Let's take a look at some parts of that hook but I encourague you to watch [the real file](https://github.com/dastasoft/animetrailers/blob/main/src/hooks/useFetch.ts) and try to understand all with the different sections explained on this guide.
+Let's take a look at some parts of that hook but I encourague you to watch [the real file](https://github.com/dastasoft/animetrailers/blob/main/src/hooks/useFetch.ts) and try to understand everything with the different sections explained in this article.

 ```ts
 // src/hooks/useFetch.ts